MechanicalRock/aws-serverless-workshops/WebApplication/9_CleanUp/README.md

 This page provides instructions for cleaning up the resources created during the preceding modules.

+If you followed the Serverless Framework path, please follow [these cleanup instructions][cleanup-serverless]

 ## Resource Cleanup Instructions

 ### 1. Module 6 - AppSync GraphQL API Cleanup